What Are My Options if a Co-Parent Violates Child Custody Agreement in Maryland?

 Before you decide which option to choose, it is important to consult with an experienced family law attorney as soon as you suspect your custody agreement has been violated.
 Your family law attorney can help you come up with a strategy to help you address the problem.

 Do you have questions about Custody Agreements or Parent Coordination?
 Contact Laurie Wasserman at firstname.lastname@example.org or 410-842-1070.
-The legal team at the Law Office of Laurie M. Wasserman is here to help guide and advocate for you.
+The legal team at the Wasserman Family Law is here to help guide and advocate for you.

 Disclaimer: Opinions and conclusions in these blog posts are solely those of the author unless otherwise indicated.
 The information contained in this blog is general in nature and is not offered and cannot be considered as legal advice for any particular situation.
 For legal advice, you should directly consult a lawyer to discuss the specific facts of your matter.